 You can't see the arbitrary, meaningless absurdity in that?
 Most people can.
 That's why the mob became rich and flourished during alcohol prohibition.

-It's really not much different than speeding.
+Overall, it's really not much different than speeding.
 It's against the law, people still do it.
 They take their chances.

 Let's face it, doing drugs is fun.
 Alcohol, caffeine, nicotine, marijuana, cocaine..
 The human species very much enjoys altering its state of consciousness, for better or for worse.
 It doesn't matter to most people that some drugs are more or less arbitrarily illegal, while some are not.
-That's just people being people.
+It's just people being people.
 It's actually a pretty logical conclusion; obviously the one that I've come to and I'm a logic driven person.